Watch Movements Explained

 2.1 Mechanical Movements

-• Loved for their craftsmanship and tradition.
+• Loved by collectors for their artistry and heritage.

 2.2 Automatic (Self-Winding) Movements